dougtoppin/aws-stepfunctions-local/README.md

 ### Files

 * Makefile - runs the various functions
-* sf1.json - a state machine definition
+* sf1.json - a simple state machine definition using only pass states with path processing
 * input1.json - example input to a state machine

 ### Usage